 Reading for Pleasure

-Each year group, from Nursery to Year 6, also have a range of fiction and non-fiction texts and these form the basis of Southwood’s Reading List.
+Each year group, from Nursery to Year 6, have 10 recommended reads as well as a wide range of fiction and non-fiction texts.
+These form the basis of Southwood’s Reading List.
 This have been compiled to enhance, develop and reinforce understanding of genres, plot, author intent and vocabulary.
 Each text has been carefully chosen to enable children to develop a love of reading and to ensure that they have a wide variety of texts to choose from.
 Discussions around the texts encourage children to really focus on identifying key aspects, drawing links and making comparisons, all of which are skills that the children are tested on at the end of each Key Stage.

-As part of creating a reading school and a love of reading, each year group also has three identified key authors.
-These authors build up a broad and balanced knowledge of a range of authors which provide the children with a variety of texts that they can then compare and contrast.
+As part of creating a reading school and a love of reading, each year group also has identified key authors and poets.
+These authors and poets build up a broad and balanced knowledge of a range of writers which provide the children with a variety of texts that they can then compare and contrast.
 The author books will be read aloud to the children, on a daily basis, to reinforce all the skills that are being taught during reading.
 They will support the development of high order questioning and critical thinking based around a text.

 All of these approaches put together form the fundamental skills to allow children to learn to read, develop a love of reading as well as appreciating texts from different eras, genres, cultures and authors.
 At Southwood we truly believe this encourages children to learn and become lifelong readers.